 Field-hunting tip

-Look in volcanic rhyolite flows country — that is the host setting where mexican opal typically forms.
+Look in volcanic rhyolite flows country, the host setting where mexican opal typically forms.
 If you start seeing rhyolite, chalcedony, quartz in float, you are in the right ground.
 Field specimens usually show a nodular, massive, botryoidal habit, so train your eye for that shape before scanning the outcrop.